bb-io/AdobeExperienceManager/README.md

 - You have a technical account and created a private key for it so you can obtain a certificate to connect to AEM.
 Below in the `Steps to create technical account` section, you can find the steps to create a technical account and a private key and how to obtain a certificate.
 - You know your base URL for AEM environment.
 The base URL is the URL of your AEM instance, e.g. `https://author-xxxx-xxxxx.adobeaemcloud.com`.

-## Steps to create technical account
+## Steps to create technical account and get a certificate

 1. Open [Cloud Manager](https://experience.adobe.com/cloud-manager/landing.html).
 2. Select needed program.